WATER QUALITY Assessments

 - Three designated uses are defined by the MN PCA for streams and rivers: aquatic consumption, aquatic recreation, and aquatic life.
 If a stream reach was assessed for more than one impairment each assessment was counted separately.

-Assessments with Category 4 and 5 impairment / Total # of assessments in watershed
+Assessments resulting in an impairment / Total # of assessments with conclusive results

-The percentage of waters in each watershed that were impaired ranged from 0 to 100.
+At the major watershed scale, the percentage of assessed waters in each watershed that are impaired ranges from 33 to 100.
 There are insufficient data in the scientific literature to numerically rank the percent impaired waterbodies and there are no known threshold values, thus the resulting values were ranked in equal intervals.
-The inverse of this percentage was used to generate scores from 0-100, thus a watershed with no impairments would receive a value of 100.
+This inverse percentage was used to generate scores from 0-67, although no major watersheds met the condition, a watershed with no impairments would receive a value of 100.

-Altered hydrology may either increase or decrease the movement of pollutants into aquatic systems.
-Removal of vegetation in riparian or upland areas can increase runoff, which can transport pollutants to streams or lakes.
+Activities that alter hydrology may either increase or decrease the rate at which pollutants move into aquatic systems.
+For example, the removal of vegetation in riparian or upland areas can increase runoff, which can increase the rate of transport for pollutants to streams or lakes.
+Adding physical structures to hold water and sediment may decrease runoff in some conditions but release pollutants if structure fails.

 Water quality impairments may reflect the presence of structures in streams, rivers and lakes.
 Streams that are dammed or have culverts that were not appropriately designed create artificial impoundments that collect fine sediment, which can lead to high turbidity.
 Many impoundments are relatively shallow so pollutants, such as phosphorus, accumulate and are resuspended from the bottom into the water column by wind and waves, which may result in an impairment.